-Home » Under Secretary for Management » Bureau of Diplomatic Security » News from the Bureau of Diplomatic Security » Bureau of Diplomatic Security: Photo Galleries » Training » 2005 » Improvised Explosive Devices on a Table for Trainees
+Home » Under Secretary for Management » Bureau of Diplomatic Security » News & Information from the Bureau of Diplomatic Security » Diplomatic Security Photo Galleries » Training » 2005 Diplomatic Security Training » Improvised Explosive Devices on a Table for Trainees

 June 10, 2005

 To explain the dangers of explosives and improvised explosive devices to students from the Iraq Diplomatic Security Antiterrorism Course (Iraq-DSAC), instructors construct devices using inert explosives.
 These devices use various firing systems including pressure, pressure release, pull, remote controlled (briefcase and lunchbox) and time.
 Also used as an exemplar is a rocket-propelled grenade launcher.
 Iraq-DSAC is a mandatory 60-hour course managed by Diplomatic Security for employees assigned to

 Released July 21, 2005